Story Subject

 We haven't bought a new couch yet.
 We have one couch with a cover, which Cosmo does not touch because four sisal posts are positioned at the corners he previously preferred.

 He is calmer.
 He sleeps more.
 He scratches appropriately.
-He solicits play at specific times and is easily satisfied by the sessions we provide.
+He solicits play at specific times and is satisfied by the sessions we provide.

 What we were missing was this: a bored Bengal is a destructive Bengal.
 A stimulated Bengal is a spectacular animal to live with.